Query Throughput Capacity in MySQL Performance Troubleshooting

 Formula: Total Queries Executed / Total Time Period

-Calculate the average number of queries handled over a regular time interval to establish a baseline for normal operation.
+Calculate the average number of queries handled over a regular time interval to establish a baseline for normal operations, ensuring accurate performance assessment.

 Trend Analysis:

-Apply time series analysis to throughput data over extended periods.
-This can reveal patterns, such as increased query loads at specific times, helping in capacity planning and scaling strategies.
+Apply time series analysis to throughput data over extended periods to reveal patterns, such as increased query loads at specific times.
+This insight helps refine capacity planning and scaling strategies.

 Standard Deviation: